2024 Summer Camp to Learn Arabic or Russian

 Want to offer some ideas or assistance?

-Any citizens of PWCS community or middle and high school teachers of any content area with Arabic or Russian skills and interests, are welcome to contact Viviana Quiceno, Administrative Coordinators for World Languages and Director of the STARTALK Arabic or Russian Summer Camps at quicencv@pwcs.edu or call her at 703-791-7426.
+Any citizens of PWCS community or middle and high school teachers of any content area with Arabic or Russian skills and interests, are welcome to contact Viviana Quiceno, administrative coordinators for world languages and director of the STARTALK Arabic or Russian Summer Camps at [email protected] or call her at 703-791-7426.